sabynn/pbp-lab/README.md

 ## Table of Contents

-Welcome to the code repository for Advanced Programming 2017 course.
+Welcome to the code repository.
-This repository hosts weekly tutorial codes and other, course-related code snippets.
+This repository hosts weekly tutorial codes and other, such as course-related code snippets.

 1. Weekly Exercises